Zach-G/MWOMechScraper/ReadMe.txt

 - Including Python to Path environment
 - Updating command prompt pip commands
 - Updating ReadMe
+- Pushing me to hide the password
+- Pointing out redundancies and suggesting additions to owned_mechs_SP.csv

 A big thank you to Woodrick for asking that this tool be developed.